Role Models and Mentoring Relationships: Prefereneces Expressed By Students Attending Hispanic-Serving Institutions | IConSES

 Citation

 Preuss, M., Sosa, E., Rodin, J., Ramos, J., Dorsett, C. & Burleson, C. (2019).
 Role Models and Mentoring Relationships: Prefereneces Expressed By Students Attending Hispanic-Serving Institutions.
 In M. Shelley & V. Akerson (Eds.), Proceedings of IConSES 2019--International Conference on Social and Education Sciences (pp. 56-68).
 Monument, CO, USA: ISTES Organization.
-Retrieved 24 April 2024 from www.2019.iconses.net/proceedings/38/.
+Retrieved 21 November 2024 from 2019.iconses.net/proceedings/38/.

 Links